Open for open innovationInnovation is what transformed Siemens from a start-up in a Berlin courtyard into a modern global enterprise.

 Actively shaping the future

 Preliminary standardization and its interactions with the innovation and patent strategy support the strategic backup of Siemens’ business goals.
-The experts at Corporate Technology (CT) monitor and analyze various innovative topics internally and externally to anticipate any possible need for action in the area of standardization.
+The experts at Technology (T) monitor and analyze various innovative topics internally and externally to anticipate any possible need for action in the area of standardization.
 The topics are evaluated in collaboration with the business units and regional companies, and standardization projects are selected on issues such as security, 5G, W3C, etc.

 Experts also systematically monitor and evaluate consortiums and forums and provide information on objectives, scope, and participants.